Belvin-04/Placement_Preparation/README.md

 Faculty should be able to view the student response in question wise manner and not the student wise manner
 ## Pending
 Students should be able to view the Faculty response
 Keep record of mcq answers as well
+Improve UI

+## Testing Criteria
+Host temporarily
+3 to 4 subjects 10 question to be entered with correct answer, atleast 20 students need to attempt and 3 faculties should check
+Keep log